dnarvaez27/JavaScript-Graphics/src/charts/linear/README.md

 This library provides an easy way of drawing a SVG Linear Chart
 <small>More advanced features soon</small>

+### Before you Start
+In order to make use of this library, you must include [svg.js*](https://github.com/dnarvaez27/JavaScript-Graphics/blob/master/src/external/svg.min.js)

 ### Usage
 The configuration, customization and usage of this library is made through the ```Chart.Linear``` Object
 In order to see correctly the chart, you must import the [CSS](https://github.com/dnarvaez27/JavaScript-Graphics/tree/master/src/charts/linear/styles.css) to your webpage